The following comprehensive list of study skills for elementary students will help your learners soar academically.

 - 50% of what they SEE and HEAR

 - 70% of what they SAY and WRITE

 - 90% of what they DO.

-Check over your work before turning in.
+“Check over your work before turning it in.“

-To my surprise, he had NO IDEA what to do.
+To my surprise, he had no idea what to do.

 Skimming is looking over a text quickly to get the gist of what it’s all about.